 Advantages

-- Strengthens long-term business relationships between buyers and suppliers.
+- Builds long-term business relationships and trust.

 Disadvantages